nihalr13/NFLMathematicalModels/README.md

 # NFLMathematicalModels
-Mathematical model to predict NFL playoffs based on research and other factors
+Mathematical models to predict NFL playoffs through research and other factors (based on regular season)